 The formula builder interface is where the magic happens - this is where you input your formula using a combination of field names, operators and functions.
 SmartSuite helps you every step of the way with inline help for every option.

 If the entry in the formula builder is invalid, you'll know at a glance with an Invalid syntax message displayed just under the text box.

-The Fields list displayed in the lower-left corner of the formula window includes all of the fields in the current app.
+The Fields list displayed in the lower-left corner of the formula window includes all of the fields in the current Table.
 Click one and the Help panel to the right will display information about that field and how to reference it in your formula.
 The list will be filtered as you type in the formula builder, showing only matching field names.

 Even easier - just click the Use button next to the field and the field name will be inserted into the formula builder at your current cursor location.

 The list of functions and operators is where the Function Field gets down to business.
 This is your toolbox, giving you access to a range of capabilities to evaluate input data and format your field's final output.
 This list will be filtered as you type in the formula builder, showing only those items that match.